Mel and Dorothy Tanner: Career in art (1951-1969)

 The Tanners moved to Syracuse, New York in 1951 and founded the Syracuse Art Workshop where Dorothy taught sculpture and Mel taught painting.
 They taught art to children in a summer program at Syracuse University.
 The residence in Syracuse had a carriage house in the rear where Dorothy set up her studio, working with materials including wood, clay, plaster, and polyester, and the high ceilings enabled her to build large metal sculptures.
 She exhibited her new metal sculptures in a solo show at the Key Gallery in New York City in 1962, and Mel Tanner exhibited his new paintings which combined calligraphy and geometric shapes at Key that same year.
 Their exhibitions stimulated them to return to Manhattan.
 Decades later, Ms.Tanner reflected on her view of the New York art of the early 1960s:

 "The art scene in New York was in turmoil.
 Abstract expressionism was in the late days of its heyday.
 Op and pop art were coming up strong, and minimalism was just around the corner."

 In 1963, the Tanners returned to New York City, where they founded Granite Gallery, an artist cooperative.
+Norman Carton solo exhibited at the gallery in early 1964.
 They formed the Granite Art Association, which organized seminars, forums, and exhibitions, including The New Face in Art Forum and Exhibition in 1964 which took place at the Loeb Student Center at New York University.
-Participants included artists Louise Nevelson, Red Grooms, Norman Carton, and art critic Gordon Brown.
+Participants included artists Louise Nevelson, Red Grooms, Norman Carton (moderator), and art critic Gordon Brown.
 The Tanners co-curated The New Face in Art Exhibition and showed their work with artists that included Louis Schanker, Murray Hantman, and Leo Quanchi.
 In 1965, they closed the Gallery and traveled extensively in Europe.